Graduate: International Student Scholarships and Employment

 All eligible international students who are admitted to a Marist College graduate program are awarded financial aid in the form of a Tuition Scholarship.
 The Tuition Scholarship is merit-based and is granted based on undergraduate academic performance and GRE score in accordance with the sliding scale as shown below.
 The total scholarship amount awarded covers the duration of the program.

 Scale of 4

 |75+||3.75-4.0||9.26-10.00||$3500 - $4000|

 STUDENTS MAY BE GRANTED ONLY ONE TYPE OF FINANCIAL AID.

 Graduate international students on F-1 and J-1 visas are eligible to work on campus.

 Please note that although opportunities exist for on-campus employment, they are very limited, quite competitive, and may not be available during your first semester.
 Please plan your finances accordingly.
-Do not rely on campus employment.
+Do not rely solely on campus employment.

 If employed, you will be paid for the work that you perform on a bi-weekly basis.
 Students are limited to a maximum of 20 hours per week of campus employment during the academic year.
 Students may work up to 40 hours during the summer and during semester breaks.

-According to United States Department of Homeland Security regulations, off-campus employment is not permitted for international students on F-1 visas unless it is through an approved academic internship program.
+According to the United States Department of Homeland Security regulations, off-campus employment is not permitted for international students on F-1 visas unless it is through an approved academic internship program.